codeaudit/SayKitSDK/www/tutorial/04-command-recognizers-part-2.md

+---
+layout: default
+title: "SayKit Tutorial -- Command Recognizers: Part 2"
+permalink: "/tutorial/04-command-recognizers-part-2/"
+---

 # Command Recognizers - Part 2

 ## Followup Requests

-[Followup requests](./02-voice-requests.md#string-request-with-followup-request) are useful when we need to prompt the user for clarification and can be included as part of our response to a user's command.
+[Followup requests]({{ "/tutorial/02-voice-requests/#string-request-with-followup-request" | prepend: site.baseurl }}) are useful when we need to prompt the user for clarification and can be included as part of our response to a user's command.

 In previous examples we created our command recognizers using the `initWithResponseTarget:action:` initializer and the `initWithActionBlock:` initializer.
 Here we'll use a third alternative: the `initWithResponseBuilder` initializer, which accepts a block that accepts a `SAYCommand` and returns a `SAYVoiceRequestResponse`.
 Given a user command, this block _builds_ a _response_ for the app, hence the name "response builder".